eeiswerth/formlicious/README.md

 `classes`: String - (optional) CSS classes that will be applied to the button.
 The default is "btn-default", but any style will work.
 Typically the Bootstrap styles are used (i.e., btn-danger, btn-primary, btn-info, etc...).

+`disableOnClick`: Boolean - (optional) If true, the form will be disabled after the user clicks the button.
+To re-enable the state you should call the api that is passes to the callback (see the FormliciousAPI).

 ### Validators

 All validators expect to be passed the field object and the input data.
 For example,